Disclaimer: This is Untrue.

 *

-"Speyer in Wikipedia"
+"Speyer on Wikipedia"

 http://en.wikipedia.org/wiki/Speyer